 Wind Directions to avoid: (arrow designates direction wind is blowing towards)

-Offshore Miami Kiteboarding Wether / Wind blows out to sea.
+Offshore Miami Kiteboarding Weather / Wind blows out to sea.
 NEVER kitesurf in offshore winds regardless of your level of experience.
 The only exception is with a chase boat.

 Onshore winds blow directly onto the shore.
 Only riders who can go upwind instantly should attempt onshore wind riding.